The best things to do in Bend for February

 For the brave souls seeking something different, start with snowboarding for the first half of your day.
 Then hit the Bend Whitewater Park (brr!) to surf some waves before visiting a local skatepark for the ultimate three-sport adventure.

-Walk your way around the Bend Ale Trail this March and earn prizes for each territory you check off.
+Hoof it between breweries on the Bend Ale Trail this March and earn prizes for each territory you check off.
 If you’re on a budget or not much of a beer fan, don’t worry!
-There’s no purchase required, plus tons of Bend breweries now offer non-alcoholic beer
+There’s no purchase required, plus tons of Bend breweries now offer non-alcoholic beer.

 To skip the beer scene while scoring scenic in-town strolling, explore Bend’s endless urban trail system.
 That link will show you tons of trails requiring minimal drive time to reach, and many are paved and ADA-friendly.

-If you’re a fan of spring wildflowers, let me say this upfront: They look a lot different and show up much later in Bend than you might be used to.
+Before you start dreaming of bright, luscious blooms, let me set your expectations for wildflowers in Bend: They look a lot different and show up much later than you might be used to.
 But there’s magic in the tiny desert wildflowers sprouting through soft sand and lava rock near the end of each March.

 Whether you’re hoofing it up Pilot Butte or roaming the Oregon Badlands Wilderness, keep an eye out for little blooms like bitterroot blossom, sand lilies, and dime-sized goldfields, which are often the first blooms of the season.
 This post from our friends at Deschutes Land Trust offers a lovely glimpse of what local wildflowers look like and how to spot them.